 See riding the cable cars for tips on how and where to catch them, how to avoid the lines, and a route map.

-Garages nearby are expensive and forget street parking.
+Garages nearby are expensive.
+And forget street parking.
 Some suggestions:

 Tip: Use a parking app, Spot Hero to find the cheapest parking in the area, and space availability.
 This is what I use.
 Works best to book it ahead.